Applying for projects

-Compute Projects: SNIC SMALL, SNIC MEDIUM, SNIC LARGE.
-These are called "SNAC" projects while in the proposal phase.
+Compute Projects: NAISS Small Compute, NAISS Medium Compute, NAISS Large Compute, and UPPMAX Local Compute.
 They also come with 128 GB of storage, which is enough for many.

-- MEDIUM: PI must be permanently employed researcher.
-Up to 100 kch/m.
+- Medium: PI must be permanently employed researcher.
+Up to 200 kch/m.
 Subject to a technical evaluation.

-Sensitive Data Projects: These use the Bianca compute cluster in SNIC SENS.
+Sensitive Data Projects: These use the Bianca cluster and Castor storage in NAISS SENS.

 Course Projects: Small projects for education purposes.

-Below are links to step-by-step instructions for getting a project for data-intensive life science research.
+Below are links to step-by-step instructions for getting a project.

 Read this page first if you work with human data.
 It is very important that sensitive personal data is handled lawfully.

-As described above, you'll need a compute project and probably a storage project.
+As described above, for non-sensitive projects, you'll need a compute project and probably a storage project.
 It is best to submit both proposals at once.

-After having submitted BOTH proposals, a decision will be made by the end of the month.
-Feel free to contact firstname.lastname@example.org with questions.
+After having submitted a proposals, a decision will be made by the end of the month.
+Feel free to contact email@example.com with questions.